-Section 10.
-PRE-APPLICATION AND APPLICATION PROCEDURES:
+§102.5 PRE-APPLICATION AND APPLICATION PROCEDURES:

-A. General Pre-Application: The applicant shall obtain a Site Plan Application, fill it out to the maximum feasible extent and set a possible meeting date at the Town to review the Site Plan Review application.
+A. General Pre-Application: The applicant shall obtain a Site Plan Application Form with Checklist and Flow Chart (that specifies conditional triggers for the time sequence of the process - Appendix A).
+Applicant shall fill out Application to the maximum feasible extent and set a possible meeting date with the Town to review the Site Plan Review application.
 The project should be reviewed informally with Code Enforcement officer and Board Chairman (or Planner) to determine if it generally conforms to applicable ordinance requirements.
 If the project appears to conform to applicable ordinance requirements, the applicant shall complete a building permit application, provide supporting documents and pay only the Site Plan Application fee and submit it with the Site Plan Review Ordinance application.